 2. Finding a More Secluded Spot to Watch – Stephanie, Parenting Chaos

 Instead of going down to the park where we would be right under the fireworks and in the crowd, we went hunting weeks before for an awesome parking garage downtown.
-The roof top parking was absolutely awesome for us.
-We were able to avoid the crowd, had an amazing view of the fireworks, and we were far enough away from them that they were not deafening loud.
-This will be our go to plan for years to come.
+The rooftop parking was absolutely awesome for us.
+We were able to avoid the crowd, had an amazing view of the fireworks and were far enough away from them that they were not deafening loud.
+This will be our go-to plan for years to come.

 3. Preparing Your Child Ahead of Time – Tonia, The Sunny Patch